Fire ED Level 1

 In the fortnight following the firefighters visit to the school, teachers will use their teacher's resource kit which includes a series of follow up lesson plans and activities to work on with the students, in class or at home, to reinforce the lessons learnt.

 There is also a children's pack which contains information for parents.
 This explains the program and covers further discussion points and activities to be undertaken at home.

-Approximately two weeks after the Fire ED presentation, teachers are asked to assess the students' retention of the fire safety knowledge covered in the lessons and then forward a copy of the results to the Fire and Rescue NSW by completing the Fire ED teachers feedback form.
+Approximately two weeks after the Fire ED presentation, teachers are asked to assess the students' retention of the fire safety knowledge covered in the lessons.

-Book the Fire ED program for your school
+Book the Fire ED Level 1 program for your school

-Contact your local Fire & Rescue NSW station to organise a visit from your local firefighters to present Fire ED at your school.
+Contact your local Fire and Rescue NSW station to organise a visit from your local firefighters to present Fire ED Level 1 at your school.

 At the time of organising the specific details of program delivery for your school, we would appreciate it if you could advise us if there are any students who: